jxiong21029/byog/README.md

 then used downstream by e.g. freezing the encoder, then training a linear probe on the representations for image classification.

-In our case, the encoder autoregressively generates a sequence of discrete language tokens conditioned on a visual input (for now, we'll be focusing on video inputs, i.e. a sequence of observation tokens, since it naturally lends itself to this autoregressive structure).
+For this project, the encoder instead autoregressively generates a sequence of discrete language tokens conditioned on a stream of visual observations.
 The predictor then takes a prefix of the encoder's output logits and predicts the remainder of the generated tokens.

 Essentially, the two "views" used in BYOL, which are typically two augmentations of to the same input image, correspond in our case to the prefix